 Spironolactone (Aldactone): This drug blocks androgen (hormone) receptors.
 It can cause breast tenderness, menstrual irregularities, and increased potassium levels in the bloodstream.
 It can help some women with resistant acne, however, and is generally well-tolerated in the young women who need it.

 Isotretinoin: (Accutane was the original brand name; there are now several generic versions in common use, including Sotret, Claravis, and Amnesteem.)
-Isotretinoin is an excellent treatment for severe, resistant acne and has been used on millions of patients since it was introduced in Europe in 1971 and in the U.S. in 1982.
+Isotretinoin is an excellent treatment for severe, scarring persistent acne and has been used on millions of patients since it was introduced in Europe in 1971 and in the U.S. in 1982.
 It should be used for people with severe acne, chiefly of the cystic variety, which has been unresponsive to conventional therapies like those listed above.
 The drug has many potential serious side effects and requires a number of unique controls before it is prescribed.
 This means that isotretinoin is not a good choice for people whose acne is not that bad but who are frustrated and want "something that will knock acne out once and for all."
+In order to use the drug the prescribing physician, the patient, and the supplying pharmacy must be enrolled in the online "iPLEDGE PROGRAM."
+Used properly, isotretinoin is safe and produces few side effects beyond dry lips and occasional muscle aches.
+This drug is prescribed for five to six months.
+Fasting blood tests are monitored monthly to check liver function and the level of triglycerides, substances

 related to cholesterol, which often rise a bit during

-treatment, but rarely to the point where treatment has to be modified or
+treatment, but rarely to the point at which treatment has to be modified or

 Even though isotretinoin does not remain in the body after therapy is stopped,